-Dogs are welcome on the grounds but not in the Visitor Centre (gift shop and museum) or Cafe Bus.
-There is a large field beside the Honey Farm for running around in and wonderful riverside walks nearby for the more adventurous pups.
+Dogs on leads are welcome on the grounds but not in the Visitor Centre (gift shop and museum) and we have outdoor seating at the Cafe Bus.
+There are wonderful riverside walks nearby for the more adventurous pups.

 As commercial beekeepers we don’t have the resources to deal with wild bees.
 We would recommend you contact your nearest Beekeeping Association who may have a hobby beekeeper that is willing to help. http://www.bbka.org.uk/help/do_you_have_a_swarm.php

 If you believe the bees may be ours or that we have beehives in your area (within 1 mile of the swarm) please contact us directly on 01289 382362.